This post may contain eBay affiliate links. Please read our disclosure policy.

 He has a unique story, while the Parkhurst RC is one of the best hockey cards from the decade.

-As they’re from the 1950s, we’d opt for graded versions of any of the options mentioned above.
-However, they’re likely to be difficult to find at higher grades.
+As they’re from the 1950s, we’d opt for graded versions of any of the abovementioned options.
+However, they’re likely to be challenging to find at higher grades.

 Take the ‘55 Parkhurst.
-The best grade is a PSA 8, and only 11 copies have managed to earn the sleeve.
+The best grade is a PSA 8, and only 11 copies have earned the sleeve.
 The last sale for a PSA 8 copy was midway through 2021, as it went for $24,600.